Chilton Saint James School

-Chilton Saint James School is a private single-sex girls composite school located in central Lower Hutt, New Zealand.
+Chilton Saint James School is a private Anglican girls' composite school located in central Lower Hutt, New Zealand.

 The school was founded in 1918 by Geraldine FitzGerald, and was a combined day and boarding school until the dormitories closed in the late 1970s.

 Chilton St James has a roll of students from Years 1 to 13 (ages 5 to 18) as of The school also has a co-educational preschool for boys and girls from the age of 2.

 In 2018 Chilton introduced the Cambridge curriculum.
 Alongside this change they opened the Chilton Ballet Academy (CBA), a co-ed dance training school that prepares young dancers to break into the industry.

 The school runs the Chilton Dance Centre, which is co-educational and provides dance lessons and training in classical ballet, jazz, hip hop, contemporary, lyrical, tap, musical theatre dance and pilates to students from Preschool to Adults.

 In 2020, the school also opened the Co-ed Chilton Music School (CMS) as a musical program to help prepare students who want to go into the music industry.